 Maharishi Ayurveda is a modern consciousness-based revival of the ancient Ayurvedic medicine tradition.
-It considers true beauty to be supported by three pillars, the inner beauty, the outer beauty and the lasting beauty.
+It considers true beauty to be supported by three pillars, the inner beauty, the outer beauty, and the lasting beauty.
 A balanced state of these all let us attain the radiant health that makes us fulfilled and beautiful person.

 Outer Beauty is explained as roopam in Ayurveda.
-Skin, hair, and nails are the components which reflect the outer signs of the beauty.
+Skin, hair, and nails are the components that reflect the outer signs of beauty.
 They are more than just the superficial measures of glory.
 They reflect the overall health of an individual as the process involved to build the outer beauty is proper digestion, better metabolism, and proper tissue development.
-The quality of your diet, the purity of your blood, proper digestion and metabolism are the factors on which the outer beauty of the body relies.
+The quality of your diet, the purity of your blood, proper digestion, and metabolism are the factors on which the outer beauty of the body relies.
 After this, the external cleansers and conditioners work as an add-on to the glory.

 What is recommended in Ayurveda?

 Many people are prone to skin allergies and there are suitable Ayurvedic remedies for skin allergy as well.
 But what about the person who is not allergic to any external substance and still incapable of maintaining an attractive look?

 Ayurveda describes the key to the success of achieving a balance in youthfulness is matching your diet and skincare routine according to the specific skin type you have.
 Meanwhile, Ayurveda shares some valuable remedies for lustrous skin, hair, and nails.

 Without a balanced diet collagen layer thins and skin shrivels up without good nourishment so eat fresh and whole organic foods.
 Avoid packaged, canned, frozen, processed foods.
 These foods are often poorly digested which creates impurities, resulting in building up toxins.
 These toxins cause irritation and blocks circulation in the body which reflects on the skin.